imazen/Imazen.NativeDependencyManager/README.md

 ## open questions

-* Should we rename "Imazen.NativeDependencyManager" to "Udeps"?
+* Should we rename "Imazen.NativeDependencyManager" to "Udeps" or "MindfulLoader"?
 Is the brevity worth the clarity?

-*
+## Insurmountable caveats

+* We have to <remove assembly="*"/> in order to make ASP.NET apps use architecture-aware loading.

 ## Use cases